urbanairship/python-library/.github/ISSUE_TEMPLATE.md

 **All feature requests, implementation concerns or general queries should be sent to our [support team](https://support.urbanairship.com/).**

-Before completeing the form below, please check the following:
+Before completing the form below, please check the following:

 [] You are using the most recent version of the library.
 [] You are using a supported version of Python for that library version.
-[] This issue is reproducable.
+[] This issue is reproducible.

 ## Expected Behavior
 <!--- Tell us what should happen -->